ELRabito/Exile-AutorunFixes/README.md

 - Disables Autorun while playing russian roulette.
 - Disables Autorun while in Combat.
 (Remove the first If statement (ExileClientPlayerIsInCombat) if you don't want to disable autorun in combat)
 - Disables Autorun while doing certain animations to fix a animation skipping exploit.
-- "Fixe"s the "slide" bug while holstering a weapon and pressing autorun.
+- "Fixes" the "slide" bug while holstering a weapon and pressing autorun.
 - "Fixes" the instant weapon draw while pressing 1 or 2 while autorunning and then pressing a movement button.

 # Installation